keithbuhler/keithbuhler.github.io/hatespeech.md

 2. The new rules are either redundant or unjust.
 3. Prohibiting ugly speech is wrong.
 And
 4. to hate what is hateful is healhty.
+5. A better means to the same end would be to target Islamic extremists.

+## Detail on each reason

 1. Hate speech is not a thing.